micmejia/bible-dump/AMPC/2 Thessalonians/2 Thess 3.md

-May the Lord direct your hearts into [realizing and showing] the love of God and into the steadfastness _and_ patience of Christ _and_ [^a]in waiting for His return.
+May the Lord direct your hearts into [realizing and showing] the love of God and into the steadfastness _and_ patience of Christ _and_ in waiting for His return.